Potato Pizza and the Correct Flour to Use for Pizza Dough

 For dough:

-Add the salt, olive oil and yeast to the 1/2 cup of warm water and stir.
+Add the salt, 1 tablespoon of olive oil and yeast to the ½ cup of warm water in a medium bowl and stir, with a fork.
 Mix in 1 cup of flour.
-Gradually add in 1/8 cup more flour, until the dough comes together enough for you to put in on the counter and start kneading it.
+Gradually add in ⅛ cup more flour, until the dough comes together enough for you to put in on the counter and start kneading it.
 Add enough additional flour to make a nice dough that is not too sticky, but not too dry.
+It should be the consistency of "play-doh".
 You want it to feel a little moist, but you don't want it to stick to your hands.
-Knead for a couple of minutes and put it in a bowl with a drizzle of olive oil.
-Turn the dough to coat in the olive, cover the bowl with plastic wrap and set it in a warm place for a couple of hours.
-(If making the night before, stick it in the fridge and then bring it out a couple of hours before you need to use it and put it in a warm place so it can rise).
+Knead for a couple of minutes and put it in a bowl that has been sprayed with a little nonstick cooking spray.
+Flour the top of the dough.
+Cover the bowl with plastic wrap and set it in a warm place to rise for about an hour and a half.
+(If making the night before, after the dough has risen, stick it in the fridge and then bring it out about an hour before you need to use it and put it in a warm place so it can rise a little again).

 Meanwhile, with a mandoline, slice the potato as thin as you can, about 1/16th on a inch thick.
 Place potato slices in a bowl with the salt and cover with cold water for about an hour (or you can refrigerate it for several hours).
 Drain potatoes, rinse and pat dry.
 Toss with rosemary, onion and olive oil.
 Sprinkle generously with coarse salt and freshly ground pepper.